 Configure Lifecycle Services (LCS) security

 We strongly recommend that you manage all users within your company at the organization level.
-In that way, you help guarantee that their relationship with your organization is correct in CustomerSource, PartnerSource, and Azure AD.
-Additionally, you help guarantee that users can access the benefits that are available to your organization.
+In that way, you help ensure that their relationship with your organization is correct in CustomerSource, PartnerSource, and Azure AD.
+Additionally, you help ensure that users can access the benefits that are available to your organization.

 Manage LCS organization users

 Only an administrator can manage users.
 Follow these steps.